 Function Returns the string equivalent of a number.
-Syntax STR (numeric_expression [, length [, decimal]]) Parameters numeric-expression Any approximate numeric (float, real, or double precision) expression. length The number of characters to be returned (including the decimal point, all digits to the right and left of the decimal point, and blanks).
+Syntax STR (numeric_expression [, length [, decimal]]) Parameters numeric-expression Any approximate numeric (float, real, or double precision) expression between -1E126 and 1E127. length The number of characters to be returned (including the decimal point, all digits to the right and left of the decimal point, and blanks).
 The default is 10. decimal The number of decimal digits to be returned.
 The default is 0.
-Example The following statement returns a string of six spaces followed by 1235, for a total of ten characters: SELECT STR(1234.56) The following statement returns the result 1234.6: SELECT STR(1234.56, 6, 1) Usage If the integer portion of the number cannot fit in the length specified, then the result is a string of the specified length containing all asterisks.
-For example, the following statement returns SELECT STR(1234.56, 3) Standards and • SQL/92 Vendor extension. compatibility • SQL/99 Vendor extension.
+Usage If the integer portion of the number cannot fit in the length specified, then the result is a string of the specified length containing all asterisks.
+For example, the following statement returns SELECT STR(1234.56, 3) Standards and compatibility ◆ SQL/92 Vendor extension. ◆ SQL/99 Vendor extension. • Sybase Compatible with Adaptive Server Enterprise.
+Example The following statement returns a string of six spaces followed by 1235, for a total of ten characters: SELECT STR(1234.56)